Anisotropic Maximal $L^p$-regularity Estimates for a Hypoelliptic Operator: Abstract

 \section{Abstract}

-We consider the maximal regularity of a specific Vlasov-Fokker-Planck equation $\calA{u}=f$ in the Euclidean space.
-The operator $\calA=\laplacian_{y}u-y\cdot \nabla_x{u}$ is an example of the Ornstein-Uhlenbeck operators.
+We consider the maximal regularity of a specific Vlasov-Fokker-Planck equation $\mathcal{A}u=f$ in the Euclidean space.
+The operator $\mathcal{A}=\Delta_{y}u-y\cdot \nabla_x{u}$ is an example of the Ornstein-Uhlenbeck operators.
 We prove the existence of a solution that satisfies the anisotropic maximal regularity estimates.
-To prove this we also show a similar estimates and a weak (1, 1) estimate for $L=\partial_t-\calA$, which is of independent interest.
+To prove this we also show a similar estimates and a weak (1, 1) estimate for $L=\partial_t-\mathcal{A}$, which is of independent interest.
+Moreover, we show a maximal regularity estimate containing a fractional transport operator.
 These results rely on the pointwise estimates of the fundamental solution of $L$.